dbursztynowski/5g-taskforce/looptest/README.md

 ## Check the number of UE sessions set up in the network

-The number of active sessions in the AMF function is read.
+The number of active sessions registered in the AMF function is read.
+Prometheus scrapes this metric from the AMF target every 15 seconds.
+We read it by querying Prometheus.

 #### Using browser
 ```